Last-Minute Vegan Cheesecake

 Quick & Easy Vegan Cheesecake

-Then juice and zest half the lemon…
+Juice and zest half the lemon…

 Quick & Easy Vegan Cheesecake